 In the 1980s in particular, declinism enjoyed considerable influence, as it suited the Thatcherite view that British decline had been a failure of will, rather than being caused by anti-colonial challenges to empire, international economic competition, or ageing industrial infrastructure.
 Declinist arguments had many strands, but one iteration focused on the British tendency to celebrate failure.
 In his 1985 dual biography of the Antarctic explorers Robert Falcon Scott and Roald Amundsen, the polar historian Roland Huntford sought an explanation for why the British had for so long admired Scott, whom he denigrated as a “bungler” who had not only lost the race to the pole but had also killed himself and four of his companions in the process.
 In Huntford’s view, Scott’s undeserved lofty stature was due to the fact that he was “a suitable hero for a nation in decline”.

 There is a serious problem, however, both with these types of declinist arguments and with a linkage of the celebration of heroic failure to British decline.
 Returning to the story of Sir John Franklin, it’s important to note that his elevation to heroic status occurred in 1850, not 1950.
 And he is only one of many examples of failures being celebrated as heroes in British culture that can be found as far back as the early 19th century, when explorers like Mungo Park, who died in 1806 while tracing the course of the river Niger through central Africa, and soldiers like Rollo Gillespie, who died in 1814 while leading a foolhardy attack at the battle of Kalunga during the Anglo-Nepalese War, served as prototypes.
-By the 1840s and 1850s, when Franklin disappeared into the Arctic ice and the Light Brigade charged at Balaclava, it was a common mode of assessing and elevating the actions of British heroes.
+By the 1840s and 1850s, when Franklin disappeared into the Arctic ice and the Charge of the Light Brigade at Balaclava, it was a common mode of assessing and elevating the actions of British heroes.

 Heroic failure thus cannot be blamed for, or even viewed as a reflection of, Britain’s decline, as it began at a time when British power was at its apex.
 In reality, the emergence of heroic failure as a cultural ideal had nothing to do with Britain’s decline as a great power and everything to do with its rise.
 At first glance, such an argument seems paradoxical, but it becomes less so once the distinctive cultural history of Britain’s great-power status is taken into account.